 Known Distribution in India: Uttarakhand to N.E.
 India, Northern & Central Nicobar Is., Southern Nicobar Is., Gujarat to Kerala, and Andaman Is.
 (Varshney & Smetacek 2015).

 Remarks: This species has subspecies as Eurema blanda silhetana (Wallace, 1867) distributed within Uttarakhand to N.E.
-India, Eurema blanda moorei (Butler, 1886) distributed in Northern & Central Nicobar Is., Eurema blanda grisea (Evans, 1932) distributed in Southern Nicobar Is..
-Eurema blanda davidsoni Moore, 1906, distributed in Gujarat to Kerala, and Eurema blanda roepstorffi Moore, 1907 has limited distribution to Andaman Is.
+India, Eurema blanda moorei (Butler, 1886) distributed in Northern & Central Nicobar Is., Eurema blanda grisea (Evans, 1932) distributed in Southern Nicobar Eurema blanda davidsoni Moore, 1906, distributed in Gujarat to Kerala, and Eurema blanda roepstorffi Moore, 1907 has limited distribution to Andaman Is.
 This species was first time documented here by Ravi Naidu at KVNP Bastar on 17.ix.2020.

 Eurema andersoni Moore, 1886 One-spot Grass Yellow (Image 18)